chrinide/yooreeka/README.txt

 		SET JAVA_HOME=C:\jdk1.5.0_12
 		SET ANT_HOME=C:\apache-ant-1.7.0
 		SET PATH=%JAVA_HOME%\bin;%ANT_HOME%\bin;%PATH%

+		SET JAVA_TOOL_OPTIONS=-Dfile.encoding=UTF8

 	If your JDK or Ant are installed elsewhere, please, change the above values accordingly.

+    The JAVA_TOOL_OPTIONS ensures that files containing UTF-8 characters will not cause the build to fail.

 	At this point you should be able to run java and ant from command line without errors.
 If you've only configured environment for your current command line interpreter make sure that you perform steps 3 and 4 in